Skip to main content Skip to footer

 Spiritual

-The first pou relates to the sense of well-being which stems from a belief system that includes either Christianity or traditional spirituality relating to nature, spirits, language, beliefs, ancestors and history, or a combination of both.
+The first pou relates to the sense of wellbeing which stems from a belief system.
+This can include either Christianity or traditional spirituality relating to nature, spirits, language, beliefs, ancestors and history, or a combination of both.

 Your workshop/talanoa/project could open and close with karakia/lotū.